 Recommended requisite: One course in RELI.
 Limited to 18 students.
 Spring semester.
-Professor Jaffer.2020-21: Not offered
+Professor Jaffer.2022-23: Not offered

 (Offered as POSC 403 and ASLC 403 [C]) After three decades of unprecedented economic growth, China is facing a new phase of development in which social policy issues such as healthcare, social security, and environmental degradation are taking center stage in the national dialogue.
 This course will provide students with the substantive knowledge and analytical tools to critically examine these issues, evaluate current policies, and propose feasible alternatives within the Chinese context.
 The semester begins with an overview of state-society relations in contemporary China, including the processes of policy design and implementation.
 The Chinese government emphasizes an experimentalist approach to policymaking, resulting in an important role for research, think tanks, and policy evaluation tools in the development of policy.
 Then, the course will examine the major social policy areas in China: health, education, poverty alleviation, social security, and environmental policy.
 Throughout the semester, students will also learn the tools of policy analysis, which they will employ in an independent research project on a policy problem in China.
 This course will enable students to think about social policy design and implementation in the context of the challenges inherent to a non-democratic, developing country with pervasive corruption and weak legal institutions.
 Thus, this course would be of interest to students seeking to study Chinese politics at an advanced level or those who plan to pursue a career in social policy and development more broadly.

 Requisite: Previous experience or coursework related to China strongly preferred.
 Previous coursework in the social sciences will be an asset.
 Limited to 20 students.
 Omitted 2018-19.
-Professor Ratigan.2020-21: Offered in Spring 2021
+Professor Ratigan.2022-23: Not offered

 (Offered as ASLC 436 and FAMS 422) This course is an introduction to contemporary Japanese popular culture through focused study of a particular theme.
 This semester we will concentrate on the apocalypse, among the most prominent themes in postwar Japan.
 Many would trace its origins to Hiroshima and Nagasaki, for Japan is the only country in history to have been attacked with nuclear weapons, but we will examine a broader cultural matrix in this course, which will allow us to address questions of technology, human agency, utopia, dystopia, and spectacle, among other topics.
 Through reading and discussion of theories of mediation, we will also seek connections between works of popular culture and larger issues, such as globalization, politics, and discourses on cultural uniqueness.
 Finally, because many contemporary works utilize the apocalyptic theme as a way to explore the replacement of older media by newer technologies—such as the replacement of VHS by DVD or the displacement of traditional film by digital technology—we will also pursue issues of media specificity.
 This will entail learning the disciplinary terminology of film, anime, and manga studies.